akka/akka-management/docs/src/main/paradox/cluster-http-management.md

     ClusterHttpManagement.create(cluster1).start();
     ClusterHttpManagement.create(cluster2).start();
     ```

-It is also possible to modify the default root path of the API (`members/` by default).
+It is also possible to modify the root path of the API (no root path by default).
 Provide your desired path when starting:

 Scala
 :   ```
     ClusterHttpManagement(cluster, "myClusterName").start()
     ```

 Java
 :   ```
     ClusterHttpManagement.create(cluster, "myClusterName").start();
     ```

+In this example, with this configuration, then the cluster management apis will be exposed at `/myClusterName/members`, `/myClusterName/shards/{name}`, etc.

 ## Security